If you are reading this post then it is probably safe to assume that you have decided to move overseas, or are at least considering it.

 Another key factor is how long you expect to stay in your new surroundings.
 This is perhaps the most important variable to consider when deciding if you want to live in rented accommodation abroad, or a permanent home that you either buy outright, or take out a mortgage on.

 If you are older and you have decided to retire to a foreign country, or the country of your birth, then naturally it makes sense to consider buying.
-This is a permanent move and you want it to feel like home, have family to stay, and leave a valuable property behind for your children.
+This is a permanent move and you want it to feel like home, have family to stay, and perhaps leave a valuable property behind for your children.

-But, if you are younger and have moved for the sake of your career, and perhaps you are even considering raising a family overseas, then the question of whether to rent or buy will doubtless be on your mind.
+Equally, if you are younger and have moved for the sake of your career, and perhaps you are even considering raising a family overseas, then the question of whether to rent or buy will doubtless be on your mind.

 It can be tricky, because with a move abroad, nothing is guaranteed.
 You may initially think you want to live in a country for a decade or more, but a few bad experiences might change all that rapidly.
 The last thing you want to be stuck with if you are looking to leave an area quickly is a mortgage on a property.
 It’s a headache that you just don’t need.